- Contract Packaging

 Flexibility is a key

-The flexibility provided by the PLC controls system and the modular conveyors is crucial for a snack maker like Pretzels, Inc. because its business is primarily private-label co-packing.
-As Anderson puts it, "We run a lot of sizes and a lot of labels.
+The flexibility provided by the PLC controls system and the modular conveyors is crucial for a snack maker like Pretzels Inc. because its business is primarily private-label co-packing.
+As Anderson puts it "We run a lot of sizes and a lot of labels.
 It's whatever the customer wants."

-Ever-changing as its business is, Pretzels, Inc. is not a good candidate for automated case packing.
+Ever-changing as its business is Pretzels Inc. is not a good candidate for automated case packing.

-"It just doesn't fit us," says Anderson.
-"I've seen some good units out there, but they seem better suited to more dedicated runs.
+"It just doesn't fit us" says Anderson.
+"I've seen some good units out there but they seem better suited to more dedicated runs.
 It's our business to be undedicated."

-Case erecting and packing is currently done by hand, with one operator assigned to each bagger.
-Each operator gets an assist from an automated collator supplied by Fallas Automation (Waco, TX).
-As bags drop from a vf/f/s machine, they're flattened by a short length of vibratory belt and then quickly transferred to a conveyor belt that runs upward at a 45° angle.
+Case erecting and packing is currently done by hand with one operator assigned to each bagger.
+Each operator gets an assist from an automated collator supplied by Fallas Automation (Waco TX).
+As bags drop from a vf/f/s machine they're flattened by a short length of vibratory belt and then quickly transferred to a conveyor belt that runs upward at a 45° angle.

 This belt delivers bags to the Fallas Model RW collator.
 Each bag moves around a rotary wheel whose stacking fingers cause bags to leave the wheel standing upright on a packoff conveyor.
-As soon as the appropriate number of bags is available to the packer, who has already erected a corrugated shipper, he or she picks up the group from the collator and loads them into the shipping case.
+As soon as the appropriate number of bags is available to the packer who has already erected a corrugated shipper he or she picks up the group from the collator and loads them into the shipping case.

-A Zebra Technologies (Vernon Hills, IL) thermal-transfer printer prints a pressure-sensitive case label with contents, code date, customer name and bar code.
-The packer applies this label, tapes the case closed and then puts the case on a conveyor that leads to palletizing.
+A Zebra Technologies (Vernon Hills IL) thermal-transfer printer prints a pressure-sensitive case label with contents code date customer name and bar code.
+The packer applies this label tapes the case closed and then puts the case on a conveyor that leads to palletizing.

-Depending on how many baggers are in operation, as many as 23 packers may be putting case-packed product on the takeaway conveyor.
-Twists, sticks, logs, minis, popcorn, cheese curls--they all enter the palletizing area on the same powered roller conveyor.
+Depending on how many baggers are in operation as many as 23 packers may be putting case-packed product on the takeaway conveyor.
+Twists sticks logs minis popcorn cheese curls--they all enter the palletizing area on the same powered roller conveyor.
 Operators then palletize them there.
-Just ahead of palletizing, cases pass a metal detector from Fortress Technology (Toronto, Ontario, Canada) that rejects any case containing metal.
+Just ahead of palletizing cases pass a metal detector from Fortress Technology (Toronto Ontario Canada) that rejects any case containing metal.

-Impressive as Pretzels Inc.'s new plant now looks, it will only get bigger and better in the near future.
-As the floor plan shows, four more 130'-long ovens and another 16 or so scale/bagger systems are already planned.
-Automatic case erectors are in the works, too, which would spare the packers that onerous task and potentially bring an increase in packaging speeds.
+Impressive as Pretzels Inc.'s new plant now looks it will only get bigger and better in the near future.
+As the floor plan shows four more 130'-long ovens and another 16 or so scale/bagger systems are already planned.
+Automatic case erectors are in the works too which would spare the packers that onerous task and potentially bring an increase in packaging speeds.

-"Our machines can easily run 75 bags/min," says Anderson.
+"Our machines can easily run 75 bags/min" says Anderson.
 "But one person has a hard time case packing more than 45 or 50.
-So rather than run baggers at 75 per minute and use two people to box them at a net output of 37.5 bags per minute, we slow our baggers a bit to where one bagger can work at a steady clip of 45 bags per minute.
-If we relieve our packers of the task of erecting cases, we may be able to speed things up some."
+So rather than run baggers at 75 per minute and use two people to box them at a net output of 37.5 bags per minute we slow our baggers a bit to where one bagger can work at a steady clip of 45 bags per minute.
+If we relieve our packers of the task of erecting cases we may be able to speed things up some."

 Precisely when that happens is not clear yet.
-What is clear is that when it happens, there will be sufficient space to accommodate it.
+What is clear is that when it happens there will be sufficient space to accommodate it.

-"We designed the plant thinking not only about where we'd be when construction ended, but with a view to where we'll be five or 10 years down the road," says Anderson.
+"We designed the plant thinking not only about where we'd be when construction ended but with a view to where we'll be five or 10 years down the road" says Anderson.

 E-BOOK SPECIAL REPORT

 44 Best Package Designs

-Sign up to receive timely updates from our editors and download this e-book of our editors' picks of most notable package designs.
+Sign up to receive timely updates from our editors and download this e-book of our editors’ selections for most innovative package designs of the past year.